 Depending on your individual circumstances we may ask you to complete one or several self-assessments to contribute to your diagnostic assessment with us.
-Some of these self-assessments require a friend or relative to complete to provide us with as much information about you as possible.
+Some of these self-assessments require a friend, relative or school to complete to provide us with as much information as possible.

 Although some guidance is provided on the assessments themselves we felt we may need to provide a little more to make things easier for you.